Jordan Norberto: Chunichi Dragons

 Norberto was signed by the Chunichi Dragons of the NPB to start the 2016 season.
 Norberto made his first appearance for the Dragons as a relief pitcher but was converted into a starter taking his first win against the Hanshin Tigers on April 15, 2016, in a 6–0 win.

 On December 2, 2016, it was announced that Norberto had been released by Chunichi, however by December 23, it was reported that Norberto had been in talks to be re-signed by the Dragons for the 2017 season.
 It was announced on January 6, 2017, that Norberto had been given a 1-year extension by the Dragons.

 Tokyo Yakult Swallows

 On December 16, 2017, Norberto signed with the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
 On June 20, 2018, it was announced that he had been placed on waivers.
 Norberto has since retired from professional baseball.

 Post-playing career

 In 2020, Norberto joined the Gigantes del Cibao as the team's bullpen coach.

 On April 10, 2024, the Guerreros de Oaxaca of the Mexican League announced Norberto as their pitching coach.

+In 2026, Norberto was named as an assistant pitching coach for the DSL Royals Fortuna the rookie-level affiliate of the Kansas City Royals.